mjgp2/aws-backend-services-guidelines/repos.md

 ---
-title: Monorepo
+title: Repos
-permalink: /monorepo/
+permalink: /repos/
 ---

-This guidance applies only when you want multiple independently deployable backend services in one repository.
+Use this guidance for repository-boundary choices in backend services.

-The default recommendation in these docs is still one repository per deployable domain service.
+The default recommendation in these docs is one repository per deployable domain service.

+Shared libraries, templates, and platform packages can live together in a separately owned shared-code repository or shared-code monorepo when that improves ownership and reuse without collapsing service release boundaries.

 A multi-service monorepo is a valid exception model when teams want atomic cross-service changes, shared tooling, and one place to discover code, contracts, and infrastructure.

 Those benefits are real.
 They are also not free.
 A monorepo is only a good fit when the platform can preserve service-level ownership, CI, release, rollback, and incident isolation even though the code shares one version-control root.

-The requirements below are meant to help teams evaluate that honestly.
-If the model cannot meet them yet, the repository is probably still behaving like one coupled release unit and should be planned that way.
+The guidance below is meant to help teams evaluate that choice honestly.
+If a multi-service repository cannot meet the required bar, it is still behaving like one coupled release unit and should be planned that way.

-## 1. What This Guidance Is And Is Not Saying
+## 1. Default Recommendation

+Default to one repository per deployable domain service.

+That is the cleanest fit when services need:

+- independent ownership
+- isolated CI and test execution
+- isolated rollout and rollback
+- isolated hotfix paths
+- clear operational accountability under incident pressure

+Do not split one service into multiple repos per runtime by default if those parts are developed, tested, released, and rolled back together.

+That does not mean one service has to be one package.
+One deployable service can still be internally split into multiple packages, modules, or workspaces inside its own repo when that improves structure without creating a second release boundary.

+## 2. Baseline Requirements For Any Service Repo

+Whatever repository model you choose, the repo should preserve these outcomes:

+- a deployable service has a clear ownership boundary
+- the repository is not vague about what release unit it contains
+- build, test, deploy, and rollback paths are explicit
+- service contracts, tests, docs, and service-local infrastructure stay close to the code they govern
+- operational ownership stays aligned to the service boundary

+For a normal service repo, that usually means keeping together:

+- API runtimes
+- worker runtimes
+- queue consumers
+- service contracts and schemas
+- service tests
+- service-local infrastructure definitions
+- service tech design and runbook docs

+Default rules:

+- do not split one service into multiple repos per runtime if those parts are developed, tested, released, and rolled back together
+- allow internal packages inside one service repo when they still roll up to one deployable service boundary
+- keep named owners and review routing explicit
+- keep the release artifact aligned to the service boundary, not to an arbitrary branch or repository-wide bundle
+- keep service-local docs and operational materials in the repo rather than in a separate drifting wiki
+- if the system is still a modular monolith, one repo is normal until a real deploy boundary needs to move independently

-This page is not saying:
+This guidance is not saying:

 - a modular monolith needs to be split across many repos before the deploy boundary is real